Opportunties to Join the Johnson Lab

 - How can we efficiently analyze high-throughput DNA sequence data for phylogenetics?

-The most important considerations for graduate school will be prior academic transcripts, statements of research interests, and a brief informal interview (e.g. Skype).
+The most important considerations for graduate school will be prior academic transcripts, statements of research interests, and a brief informal interview (e.g. Skype/Zoom).

 More information about applying to grad school at Texas Tech can be found on the TTU Biology Website.
 The Texas Tech Biology Department has a rolling admissions deadline, but applicants should ideally contact me before the end of October for enrollment the following fall semester.

-We are also willing to sponsor potential post-doctoral fellows through programs such as the National Science Foundation Postdoctoral Fellows in Biology, the Ford Foundation or the L’Oreal Women in Science fellowship programs.
-For additional funding sources, see our Funding page (coming soon)
+We are willing to sponsor potential post-doctoral fellows through programs such as the National Science Foundation Postdoctoral Fellows in Biology, the Ford Foundation or the L’Oreal Women in Science fellowship programs.

 Prospective post-docs should send a cover letter that includes the names and contacts for three references and a short statement of research interests, along with a current CV to matt.johnson